First Aid and CPR/AED Certification

 The Naperville Fire Department’s CPR/AED and First Aid certification programs teach residents and healthcare providers how to effectively deliver First Aid and CPR and how to correctly use an AED in accordance with current American Heart Association guidelines.

-All courses are taught by Naperville firefighters certified by the American Heart Association and are held at the Naperville Training Center located on the second floor of the Naperville Electric Service Center, 1392 Aurora Ave., Suite 200.
+All courses are taught by Naperville firefighters certified by the American Heart Association and are held at the Naperville Training Center located at Safety Town, 1320 Aurora Avenue.

 Classes cost $45 for Naperville residents and $55 for non-residents.